-Use our calculator to estimate how much child support you might get or pay with a formula assessment.
+Use our calculator to estimate how much you might get or pay with our child support formula.

-If the child lives with each parent some of the time, our calculator will also suggest who will pay and who will receive child support.
+If the child lives with each parent some of the time, our calculator will also suggest who may pay and who may receive child support.

 The calculator is only as accurate as the information you give.
 It does not send any information to us.